chrisjihee/LTN-STS/README.md

 # LTN-STS

 Semantic Textual Similarity (STS) is to measure the degree of semantic equivalence between two sentences.
-Our system do classification and regression for [KLUE-STS](https://klue-benchmark.com/tasks/67/overview/description) that is essential to other NLP tasks such as machine translation, summarization, and question answering.
-We implements the system using [LTNtorch](https://github.com/bmxitalia/LTNtorch).
+Our system do classification and regression for **[KLUE-STS](https://klue-benchmark.com/tasks/67/overview/description)** that is essential to other NLP tasks such as machine translation, summarization, and question answering.
+We implements the system using **[LTNtorch](https://github.com/bmxitalia/LTNtorch)**.

-## Installation
+## Setup

 After cloning this repository, make sure to install all the requirements.